 Why is my newborn crying?

-He might suck his fists, lick his lips, or root around for a breast – even on dad or granny.
-The final resort is to howl for his lunch.
-Watch our videos to see if you recognise any of the signs.
+Your baby might suck their fists, lick their lips, or root around for a breast – even on dad or granny.
+The final resort is to howl for their lunch.
+Watch our responsive feeding videos to see if you recognise any of the signs.

 I’m ready for bed